MonikaPandian/assign-student-mentor/README.md

 # student-mentor API
-A simple Mentor and Student Management system which includes adding, assigning, removing the students and mentor using Node js
+A simple Mentor and Student Management system which includes adding, assigning, removing the students and mentor using Node js.